sigmacodeslol/TeaShell/README.md

 ## Overview

 TeaShell (tsh) is a DIY shell terminal that provides a simple, customizable command-line interface similar to PowerShell (pwsh).
 Built from scratch with Python, TeaShell offers features such as command aliasing.
+This is a personal project and not affiliated with any organizations or individuals.

 ## Installation